How To Play

 - Tile can be rotated

-- Your city must be a square (3x3) or a rectangle (3x4) if playing Rectangle City Variant
+- Your city must be a 3x3 square (or a 3x4 rectangle if playing Rectangle City variant)

 Buildings are automatically placed on the new tile.

-Walkways score you points.
 There are 3 important rules regarding walkway placement:

 - Only two walkways per building